George Bailey (It's a Wonderful Life): The war years

 During the war years, George and Mary had another two children, a daughter nicknamed "ZuZu" and a son, Thomas.
-George was classifed 4-F by the draft board due to his ear.
+George was classified 4-F by the draft board due to his ear.
 Ernie became a paratrooper and parachuted into France on D-Day.
 Marty helped capture the Bridge at Remagen, Sam produced plastic hoods for planes, and Bert went to Africa to fight, where he was wounded and eventually got the Purple Heart and Silver Star.
 While all of this happened, George served as an Air Raid Warden.
 Despite having to look after four children, Mary still had time to run the United Service Organizations in the town, and Mr. Potter became head of the draft board.
 It was Harry Bailey who had the crowning achievement of Bedford Falls.
 Harry, who became a Navy pilot, engaged in a risky interception of a kamikaze that was about to attack an Army transport, saving the lives of fifteen soldiers, to which he was awarded the Congressional Medal of Honor.